smxi/rbxi/trunk/rbxi-data/readme-rbxi.txt

 in the exclude file.

-If DATA_1_PATH is blank, this will not get backed up.
+If DATA_XX_DIR is blank, this will not get backed up unless you are using the -C, Clone, option.
+In all cases however, if you want the backup to occur, the PATHs here must be real and exist on your system if it is a local path.

 ########################################################################
 #### PARTITION MOUNT/UMOUNT ############################################